Gluten Free in Croatia 2025 – The Sightseeing Coeliac

-Five days before our weeks annual leave in July, we decided to book a last minute trip to Croatia.
+Five days before our weeks annual leave in July 2023 we decided to book a last minute trip to Croatia.
 Paul and I had been to Croatia twice before and absolutely love the country.
-We had visited Dubrovnik on a long weekend with friends and also been on another ten day trip taking in Pula, Rovinj, Split and Hvar.
+We had visited Dubrovnik on a long weekend with friends in 2015 and also been on another ten day trip taking in Pula, Rovinj, Split and Hvar in 2013.
 Croatia is a stunning country, filled with turquoise sea views and houses with orange roof tops that glisten in the sun.
-It’s easy to see how it’s becoming more and more popular for tourism especially with it being cheaper than neighbouring Italy.
+It’s easy to see how it’s becoming more and more popular for tourism especially with it being cheaper than neighbouring Italy (although that may not be the case now for Dubrovnik which is much pricier and more popular than when we first visited).

-I was diagnosed as coeliac for both trips but they were a long time before my blogging days so between that and closures from the pandemic I didn’t really have any up to date recommendations for myself.
-Therefore, this guide is from my recent road trip including some places we had on our gluten free list but didn’t visit, so it is more of a highlights reel and list of my research as I didn’t stay long in cities this time with some additional tips and photographs from my previous visits thrown in.
+I was diagnosed as coeliac for all my trips to Croatia but my first visits were a long time before my blogging days so between that and closures from the pandemic I didn’t really have any up to date recommendations for myself for my 2023 trip.
+Therefore this guide is from that road trip including some places we had on our gluten free list but didn’t visit, so it is more of a highlights reel and list of my research as I didn’t stay long in cities this time with some additional tips and photographs from my previous visits thrown in.
+It has also since been updated from my travels in 2024 and 2025.

 Having been to Croatia before, and wanting to visit Plitvice National Park we hired a car for this holiday and we stuck to the mainland of Croatia driving from Dubrovnik to Pula taking in the highlights – an itinerary that I wouldn’t recommend on our timescale without previous stays in Dubrovnik and Split.
 Due to this, this country guide has been split up by destination so that you can refer to where you are going.

-Before getting into it, I thought I would link to Valamar hotels first who state on their website that they can cater for gluten free and seem to have some excellent trip advisor reviews.
+Before getting into it, I thought I would link to Valamar Hotels first who state on their website that they can cater for gluten free and seem to have some excellent trip advisor reviews.
 They have various hotels in the country, so do try and check the reviews for the accommodation that you are interested in but they seem to be a great place to start when researching options in Croatia.
+Since writing this post on Croatia I have stayed at Valamar Tirena in Dubrovnik so my review is listed below.

 Dubrovnik